DrVicki/swd103-rt/Lesson-2/L02HandsOnAssignmentFurryFriends.md

 5. Zip `L02ReactHandsOnPProject2` Folder
 6. Attach the zipped folder below where indicated for submission.

+### ANNOUNCEMENT

+At this point, you will be coding functions, objects, and imports.
+The live preview will not always diplay something after each code block, because many times, to render requires what you have not yet coded.

+- Unless you are receiving errors, everything is fine.
+Just keeo coding.
+You will know when something should display, because there will be a screenshot here in the instructions of what it should resemble,

 ### Introduction

 As you experienced in the quick code along of the Furry Friend Gallery, you will build an app that talks to your familiar Dog CEO API, loads in a few starter pictures before turning control over to the user, allowing them to choose several images they’d like to fetch.